UBIK Capital logo light

 solana (1) (1)

 Solana is a decentralized blockchain built to enable scalable, user-friendly apps.
-Solana calls itself the fastest blockchain worldwide to support 50,000 transactions per second without sacrificing decentralization and near-zero fees.
+Solana calls itself the fastest blockchain worldwide to support more than 50,000 transactions per second without sacrificing decentralization and near-zero fees.
 Solana offers a fast and high-performance platform for developing programs, creating transactions, and managing cryptocurrencies on a permission-less blockchain.

 Website